Can you build a shed on grass?

 The base frame of a steel shed with each panel in a different colour, highlighting how many pieces make up the base

-Now imagine trying to flatten this on even slightly uneven soil.
+Now imagine trying to flatten this out on slightly uneven soil.
 The smallest divot or stone could throw your entire shed out.
 When panels don’t line up correctly, sheds can leak, warp, crack or become very damp.
+Doors can be impossible to install and even if you’re lucky enough to part-build the shed, the roof would be a nightmare to connect up.
 In fact, the vast majority of our 1-star reviews over on Trustpilot are are from people who didn’t assemble their sheds on a solid, level base and who were then furious that it was leaky or that the doors wouldn’t line up.

 So if nothing else but for your own sanity (and ours) do not even attempt to assemble your steel shed on an unstable base, like grass.